MudSplasher/AppleGotTrolled/README.md

 # AppleGotTrolled
-Installation meathod for iOS 17.0
+Installation method for iOS 17.0